pappasam/pappasam.github.io/content/articles/coc-plugin.md

 jedi-language-server
 ```

 Notice that the process just hangs; it's waiting to receive standard input and will respond with standard output.
-This server can be configured to run inside of Vim by placing the following code in the "languageserver" section of your coc-settings.json:
+This server can be configured to run inside of Vim by placing the following code in the `languageserver` section of your coc-settings.json:

 ```json
 {